awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 **Note**
 Audit logging to Amazon S3 is an optional, manual process\.
 When you enable logging on your cluster, you are enabling logging to Amazon S3 only\.
 Logging to system tables is not optional and happens automatically for the cluster\.
 For more information about logging to system tables, see [System Tables Reference](https://docs.aws.amazon.com/redshift/latest/dg/cm_chap_system-tables.html) in the Amazon Redshift Database Developer Guide\.

 The connection log, user log, and user activity log are enabled together by using the AWS Management Console, the Amazon Redshift API Reference, or the AWS Command Line Interface \(AWS CLI\)\.
 For the user activity log, you must also enable the `enable_user_activity_logging` database parameter\.
-If you enable only the audit logging feature, but not the associated parameter, the database audit logs will log information for only the connection log and user log, but not for the user activity log\.
-The `enable_user_activity_logging` parameter is disabled \(`false`\) by default, but you can set it to `true` to enable the user activity log\.
+If you enable only the audit logging feature, but not the associated parameter, the database audit logs log information for only the connection log and user log, but not for the user activity log\.
+The `enable_user_activity_logging` parameter is not enabled \(`false`\) by default\.
+You can set it to `true` to enable the user activity log\.
 For more information, see [Amazon Redshift Parameter Groups](working-with-parameter-groups.md)\.

 **Note**
 Currently, you can only use Amazon S3\-managed keys \(SSE\-S3\) encryption \(AES\-256\) for audit logging\.